codewithsneha-06/100Daysofcode-fcc/README.md

 - Day 7: Build a Bookstore page
 - Day 8: Understanding how HTML affects SEO
 - Day 9: Build a travel agency page
+- Day 10: Working with audio and video elements

 Learning HTML with freeCodeCamp 💚